roldanjg/nf-core-wgcnamodules/README.md

 ## Credits

-nf-core/wgcnamodules was originally written by roldanjg.
+nf-core-wgcnamodules was originally written by roldanjg.

 ## Citations